Savage Entertainment

 Savage Entertainment was an American video game developer founded in 1997 by Tim Morten and Chacko Sonny.

 History

 Savage Entertainment was founded in 1997 by Tim Morten and Chacko Sonny.
 They have handled multiple ports of games, and have also developed full titles independently.
 Savage has also created simulators for various branches of the US government, including the Army, the Department of Homeland Security, and the Defense Advanced Research Projects Agency (DARPA).
-One of their titles, Star Wars: Battlefront II (PSP), placed in the top 20 in sales according to the NPD Group for 2005.
+One of its titles, Star Wars: Battlefront II (PSP), placed in the top 20 in sales according to the NPD Group for 2005.